lau/calendar/README.md

 In the same fashion other tuples with at least the same amount of information can be used with other modules.
 E.g.` NaiveDateTime`, `DateTime`, `Time` structs can be used in the `Time` module because they all contain an hour, minute and second. `DateTime` structs and erlang style datetime tuples can be used in the `NaiveDateTime` module because they contain a date and a time.

-An tuple example is the erlang style tuples returned by the `File.lstat!/2` function.
+`File.lstat!/2` is an example of a function that returns datetime tuples.
-The datetime tuple can be used in place of a NaiveDateTime, Date or Time.
+A datetime tuple can be used in place of a NaiveDateTime, Date or Time.
 ```elixir
 # Returns the mtime of the file mix.exs
 > File.lstat!("mix.exs").mtime